E-Durland/MAF_v_genotypes/README.md

 ```
 ![](https://github.com/E-Durland/MAF_v_genotypes/blob/main/BA_dmaf_frq.png)

-## We can see that >1/3 of all the markers actually have bi-directional changes in allele frequency (above and below the zero line) across larval development.
+## We can see that 7/12 (~58%) actually have bi-directional changes in allele frequency (above and below the zero line) across larval development.